 - On top of the point game, most also offer some type of Elite Status.
 The short story here is: don't bother.
 Unless your work is paying for your tickets Elite Status isn't worth chasing.
 The airlines have become shameless in gutting Elite benefits and drastically changing Elite qualifications with no notice.
 Don't bother.

 - Only the person who actually flies gets to keep the miles.
-You can't credit anyone's flying — even your kids — to your own frequent flier account. (though recently JetBlue added a new 'family pool' for miles).
+You can't credit anyone's flying — even your kids — to your own frequent flier account. (though JetBlue and British have a 'family pool' for miles).
 If your kids are going to fly more than once every 2 or 3 years, it's totally worth it to sign them up for their own Frequent Flier account.